pdfshift/docs.pdfshift.io/source/includes/_convert.md

 Parameter | Default | Description
 --------- | ------- | -----------
 source | **required** | Original document to convert to PDF.
-PDFShift will automatically detect if it's an URL and load it, or an HTML document and charge it. sandbox | false | Will generates documents that doesn't count in the credits.
+PDFShift will automatically detect if it's an URL and load it, or an HTML document and charge it.<br />You can also send an array of documents to convert if parallel conversions is enabled on your account.
+In that case, you will also need to provide the `webhook` parameters as this operation is asynchronous. sandbox | false | Will generates documents that doesn't count in the credits.
 The generated document will come with a watermark. encode | false | Will return the generated PDF in Base64 encoded format, instead of raw. timeout |  null | If provided, will kill the page loading at a specified time without stopping with a TimeoutError.
 Value in seconds